-Class Teachers
+Class teachers

-- Monitoring the progress of all children that they teach and identifying, planning and delivering any additional help a child may need (this could be targeted work or additional support) and informing the SENCO, where necessary - Writing Individual Education Plans (IEPs) and sharing and reviewing these termly with parents and children - Ensuring that all staff working with children in school are helped to deliver the planned programme, so that children can achieve the best possible outcomes, this may involve the use of additional adults, outside specialist help or specially planned work or resources. - Ensuring that the school's SEND Policy is followed in the classroom
+- Monitoring the progress of all children that they teach and identifying, planning and delivering any additional help a child may need (this could be things like targeted work, additional support) and letting the SENDCO know as necessary. - Writing Individual Education Plans (IEP) and Thrive Plans, and sharing and reviewing these termly with parents and children and planning ahead for the next term.

+- Ensuring that all staff working with children in school are helped to deliver the planned programme, so they can achieve the best possible outcomes.
+This may involve the use of additional adults, outside specialist help and specially planned work or resources. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with SEND.

-SEND Teaching assistants
+SEN Teaching assistants

-- Keeping records up to date - Keeping the teacher informed so that this can be fed into planning and target setting - Contributing to pupil progress meetings and annual review meetings - Following the targets set on IEPs and informing the teacher of any changes that need to be made to the IEP
+Keeping records up to date

+- Keeping the teacher informed so that this can be fed into planning and target setting - Contributing to pupil progress meetings and annual review meetings - Following the targets set on the Thrive plans and IEPs and informing the teacher of any changes that need to be made to the IEP